teddywing/chrome-copy-urls-from-all-tabs/README.md

 The name of the downloaded file is presently not configurable.

+## Installing
+1. Open the Extensions page in Chrome.
+2. Click the “Load unpacked extension…” button
+3. Choose the directory for this project

 ## License
 Licensed under the MIT License.
 See the included LICENSE file.